I’m sure you’ve heard of this term before. Indeed, it is printed as a logo on most of the equipment you bought for your home studio.

 So, what exactly is DSP?

-DSP stands for Digital Signal Processing, which means the ability to digitally processing audio signals.
+DSP stands for Digital Signal Processing, which means the ability to digitally process audio signals.
 This is exactly what the plugins in a DAW do: they modify a digital soundwave to make it sound different.
 As long as they process a digital signal, they are DSP.

 The first part of the answer is always a tad smaller and shorter, but do you want to read the full, XXL answer with some included funny anecdotes?
 Then follow me, you’re in for a ride!